From loom spaces to veering triangulations: Convexity

 Since $b$ and $c$ are the cusps of $A$, we deduce that $\rho_a$ also lies in $\bdy A$.
 So $\rho_a$, and similarly $\rho_b$ and $\rho_c$, each consist of only two segments.
 We deduce that the only cusps meeting $\bdy H$ are $a$, $b$, and $c$.
 Also the only segments in $\bdy H$ are those of $\rho_a$, $\rho_b$, and $\rho_c$.

 Enumerating simple polygonal loops with at most six segments, which occur as the boundary of a convex set, we find two possibilities.
 One has four outward corners (one at a cusp) while the other has five (two at cusps).
 These are shown in \reffig{SixSides}.
-The latter does not contain an edge rectangle between two of of its cusps.
+The latter does not contain an edge rectangle between two of its cusps.
 The former is the desired face rectangle. \end{proof}

-Suppose that $e$, $f$, and $t$ are an edge, face, and tetrahedron of $\veer(\calL)$.
-We say that $e$ is the \emph{bottom edge of $f$} if $R(e)$ and $R(f)$ west-east span each other.
-We similarly define what it means for $e$ to be the \emph{bottom edge of $t$} and what it means for $f$ to be a \emph{bottom face of $t$} (there are two).
+Suppose that $P$, $Q$, and $R$ are edge, face, and tetrahedron rectangles in $\calL$, respectively.
+We say that $\cell(P)$ is the \emph{bottom edge of $\cell(Q)$} if $P$ and $Q$ west-east span each other.
+We similarly define what it means for $\cell(P)$ to be the \emph{bottom edge of $\cell(R)$} and what it means for $\cell(Q)$ to be a \emph{bottom face of $\cell(R)$} (there are two).
 We define the \emph{top} edges and faces similarly.
 See \reffig{TetRect}; the shaded edge rectangle corresponds to the bottom edge of the corresponding faces and tetrahedron.
+Also, if $P$ is an edge rectangle then \reflem{OneUpOneDown} provides two tetrahedron rectangles: $R_P$ and $R^P$ the tetrahedron rectangles where $\cell(P)$ is the bottom and top edge of $\cell(R_P)$ and $\cell(R^P)$, respectively.